-The study of Quality of Life (QoL) is an important concept in social and health care, and has been used frequently in studies relating to these fields.
-There is a vast amount of literature on QoL in numerous populations across various settings.
+The study of Quality of Life (QoL) is an important concept in social and health care, and has been used frequently in studies in these fields.
+There is a vast amount of literature on QoL in many populations and settings.